 The Radiologic Technology Degree Program prepares students for positions in radiology departments and related healthcare industries.
 The curriculum encourages students to develop career, personal, and work ethic principles.
 Program graduates receive an Associate of Applied Science degree in Radiologic Technology, will have completed both the educational and clinical competency requirements of the American Registry of Radiologic Technologists.

-2.1 Students will demonstrate a positive work ethic.
+2.1 Students will demonstrate effective written communication skills.

 The Radiologic Technology Program at Southeastern Technical College is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).